lasersonlab/phip-stat/README.md

 ### Example pipeline: exact-matching reads followed by matrix factorization

-This pipeline will match each read to the reference exactly (or a chosen subset of the read).
-The counts are merged and then normalized.
-The values are fit to a Gamma-Poisson empirical Bayes model.
+This pipeline will match each read to the reference exactly (or a chosen subset of the read) followed by merging into a single matrix.
+The matrix is then factored with a low-rank approximation (allowing for clipping) and "hits" are called with a heuristic.

 ```bash
 # 1. align